BxCppDev/homebrew-bxtap/README.rst

   A brew formula is provided for a minimal installation of Qt5 from brew: ``bxcppdev/bxtap/qt5-base``.

-  However, on Ubuntu, it is also possible to use the Qt5 system installation (version 5.5).
+  However, on Ubuntu 16.04, it is also possible to use the Qt5 system installation (version 5.5).
   Should the ``qt5-base`` tap fail to build, please make a try with and rebuild Bayeux:

   .. code:: sh